Course Overview

 Research 1: Methods

-Research 1 and Research 2 encourage students to develop the subject of their enquiry in dissertations in parallel with their interests, career aspirations and the content of studio units.
+Research 1 and Research 2 encourage students to develop the subject of their enquiry in dissertations in parallel with their interests, career aspirations and the content of studio modules.
 The subject chosen will reflect the symbiosis between design practice and theory, and allow for scholarship within individual specialisms to be placed within a deeper understanding of architecture as a whole.

 Research 2: Dissertation